-Rates

-Type of payment Residents Non-residents

-Compan У Individual Company Individual

-Dividends 0% 0% 0% 0%

-Interest 5% 5% 5% 5%

-Royalties 5% 5% 5% 5%

-Payments for services 5% 5% 5% 5%
+Type of payment Residents Non-residents Company Individual Company Individual Dividends 0% 0% 0% 0% Interest 0% 0% 0% 5% Royalties 0% 0% 5% Payments for 0% 0% 0% 5% services

-Dividends: Qatar does not levy withholding tax on dividends.
+Dividends: Qatar does not impose withholding tax on dividends.

-Interest: A 5% withholding tax applies to interest payments made to both residents and non-residents.
-Certain exemptions may apply, or the rate may be reduced under a tax treaty.
+Interest: There is no withholding tax on interest payments made to residents.
+A 5% withholding tax applies to interest payments made to nonresidents although certain exemptions or exclusions may apply, or the rate may be reduced under an applicable tax treaty.

-Royalties: A 5% withholding tax applies to royalties paid
+Royalties: There is no withholding tax on royalties paid to residents.
+A 5% withholding tax applies to royalties paid to nonresidents.

-to both residents and non-residents.
 Certain leasing charges may be considered royalties.
-The rate may be reduced under a tax treaty.
+The rate may be reduced under an applicable tax treaty.

-Payments for services: Payments to a non-resident for services carried out wholly or partly in Qatar, if they are used, consumed, or exploited in Qatar, are subject to a 5% withholding tax.
-Payments to a resident for services also are subject to a 5% withholding tax.
+Payments for services: There is no withholding tax on payments for services made to residents.
+Payments to nonresidents for services carried out wholly or partly in Qatar, if they are used, consumed, or exploited in Qatar, are subject to a 5% withholding tax.